Vonage-Community/video-api-web-samples/Live-Broadcast/README.md

 * `/broadcast/:name/viewer` - This route generates credentials for anyone viewing the broadcast via WebRTC
 * `/broadcast/:name/start` - Starts a live broadcast via HLS (Note: Starting a broadcast will end any existing and running broadcasts)
 * `/broadcast/:name/stop` - Stops a live broadcast
+* `/broadcast/:name/status` - Gets the current status of a broadcast

 When the web page is loaded, those credentials are retrieved from the configured server and used to authenticate the Client SDK to the Vonage Video platform.